Mindful-Cash/mindful.cash-contracts/README.md

 All Smart Pools are fully upgradeable to make it easy to add features and optimise gas usage at later stages.

+## How it works

+Every Mindful portfolio (or “Chakra”) is a controlled Balancer pool, run and operated via the MindfulProxy contract.

+### Chakra Deployment

+To deploy a new Chakra, the MindfulProxy wraps the Balancer factory to create a custom permissioned smart pool using the user's specified Chakra parameters (underlying tokens, weightings, and initial amounts).
+On initial pool creation, the MindfulProxy enables a single-asset deposit into the pool by trading deposited tokens for the specified underlying tokens on Uniswap.
+For example, a 50/50 YFI/UNI Chakra, using USDC as a deposit asset, would first trade the USDC for YFI and UNI in the correct ratios, and then deposit these funds into the Chakra within a single transaction.

+### Chakra Stategies

+Two key components of Mindful are the automated DCA (buy) and profit-taking (sell) strategies.
+When a Chakra is created, the owner sets a strategy that defines when a buy/sell action can occur against their controlled pool.
+This includes specifying the delay between buys, or the target pool value increase for sells.
+The MindfulProxy contract then enables any third-party relayer to execute the strategy on the user's behalf.

+### Buy Strategies

+For buy strategies (i.e. DCAs into a Chakra), the proxy transfers the pre-approved reserve currency (e.g. USDC) from the user's wallet to the proxy, then trades the asset for the underlying pool tokens (e.g. YFI & UNI), and finally performs a multi-asset deposit into the Chakra (Balancer pool).

+### Sell Strategies

+For sell strategies the proxy executes a multi-asset withdrawal from the pool (e.g. YFI & UNI) and trades these tokens for the specified profit-taking currency (e.g. USDC), which is then sent back to the user's wallet.

+In both buy and sell strategy cases, all interactions with the Balancer pool use multi-asset deposits and withdrawals in order to prevent slippage.
+At any point in time, if they want to override their strategy, the Chakra owner can "Fomo In" or “Fomo Out" of their Chakra by executing a multi-asset deposit or withdrawal.

+### Relayer Bot

+A relayer bot is used to monitor all Chakras within the Mindful ecosystem.
+If a strategy can be executed, the bot calls the associated function on the MindfulProxy.
+The strategy’s parameters guarantee that this is only done at the exact thresholds defined by the Chakra owner.
+To compensate relayer bots for their work and gas usage, they are rewarded with 0.3% of the total deposit or withdrawal amount.

 ## Development

-## How it works

-Each Chakra is a controlled balancer pool, run and operated by the MindfulProxy contract.
-To deploy new Chakras, this proxy wraps the Balancer factory to create a custom permission's smart pool using the users Chakra parameters (underlying tokens, weightings and initial amounts).
-On initial pool creation the MindfulProxy enables single asset deposit into the pool by trading for the required underlying tokens on Uniswap.
-For example a 50/50 YFI UNI Chakra, created using USDC, would first trade the USDC for YFI and UNI in the correct ratios and then deposit into the Chakra within one transaction.

-A key component of Mindful.cash are the automated DCA buying and threshold selling strategies.
-The Chakra owner enables a strategy that defines when a buy/sell action can occur against their controlled pool.
-This includes specifying the delay between buys or the percentage pool value increase targets for sells.
-The MindfulProxy contract then enables any third party relayer to execute the strategy on the users behalf.
-For buy strategy (DCA into a Chakra) the proxy transfers pre-approved reserve currency(eg USDC) from the Chakra owners wallet to the proxy, trades for underlying pool tokens (eg YFI & UNI) and then preforms multi-asset deposit into the Chakra (balancer pool).
-For sell strategies the opposite is done: multi-asset withdraw from the pool(eg YFI & UNI), pool tokens traded for sell strategy reserve currency (eg USDC) which is then sent back to the sponsors wallet.
-In both buy and sell strategy cases multi asset deposit and withdrawal are done to prevent any slippage against the pools.

-A relayer bot is used to monitor all Chakras within mindful.cash's ecosystem.
-If a strategy can be executed then it calls the associated function on the MindfulProxy.
-The strategy rules will enforce that this is only done at the exact thresholds the creator defined.
-To compensate the relayer for their hard work they paid 0.3% of the total amount spent in the strategy.

 ### Setup the dev **enviroment******